xdmushui/partner-center-sdk/develop/sandbox-scenario.md

 - Partner Center account credentials.
 The sandbox scenario supports authentication with both the standalone App and App+User credentials.
 - A customer ID (customer-tenant-id).
 If you don't know the customer's ID, you can look it up in the Partner Center [dashboard](https://partner.microsoft.com/dashboard/home).
 Select **CSP** from the Partner Center menu, followed by **Customers**.
 Select the customer from the customer list, then select **Account**.
 On the customer’s Account page, look for the **Microsoft ID** in the **Customer Account Info** section.
 The Microsoft ID is the same as the customer ID (customer-tenant-id).
-- All Azure Reserved Virtual Machine Instances and software purchase orders must be cancelled before deleting a customer from the Tip integration sandbox.
+- All Azure Reserved Virtual Machine Instances and software purchase orders must be canceled before deleting a customer from the Tip integration sandbox.

 ## Scenarios Supporting Reseller Relationship